Novo Mesto Gymnasium

-The Novo Mesto Grammar School (Gimnazija Novo mesto) is a public secondary school for both, boys and girls, located in Novo Mesto in the region of Lower Carniola, Slovenia.
+The Novo Mesto Gymnasium (Gimnazija Novo mesto) is a public gymnasium (secondary school for both boys and girls) located in Novo Mesto in the region of Lower Carniola, Slovenia.

 It was founded in 1746 by the Habsburg ruler Maria Theresa of Austria and initially run by Franciscan friars.
 In 1870, the school became a state school and the current school building was built in 1912.

-The school, the oldest in Slovenia, is the largest of the four grammar schools in Novo Mesto.
+The school, the oldest in Slovenia, is the largest of the four Gymnasiums in Novo Mesto.
 It has a long list of distinguished alumni, among them many scientists and artists.